Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 When will notices be sent to applicants who applied to be a member of the nomenclature stakeholders group?
 Thank you.

-SuperNoVA asked over 3 years ago
+SuperNoVA asked almost 4 years ago

 An invitation to participate in a group session was emailed last Thursday to all email addresses that were provided on applications.
 Selection and appointment to the stakeholder group will not happen until January 12.